 At the Breast Care Center, we want to see you before you feel a lump.
 But if a routine screening reveals an abnormality and subsequent diagnostic tests confirm breast cancer, we work in concert with the John B. Amos Cancer Center to help attack the cancer and get you on the road to recovery.
 Our radiologists use ultrasound and stereotactic biopsies to help your oncologist identify the cancer.
 We employ 3D mammography and breast MRI to help surgeons “see” the cancerous tissue.
 We even perform needle localization procedures, which involves inserting a tiny wire to the precise location of the abnormal tissue so your surgeon can remove it.

-If cancer is diagnosed, the fellowship-trained breast imaging radiologists at the Breast Care Center work together with a larger, multidisciplinary group of specialists at least once a month to discuss all positive cases.
-At Columbus Regional Health, you’ll have the combined knowledge and experience of a host of specialists working on your behalf.
+If cancer is diagnosed, the fellowship-trained breast imaging radiologists at the Breast Care Center work together with a larger, multidisciplinary group of cancer specialists at least once a month at Columbus’s own cancer treatment center—the John B. Amos Cancer Center—to discuss all positive cases.
+You receive cancer care in Columbus without having to travel long distances for the treatment you need.

 Men can get breast cancer, but it’s a hundred times more common in women.